invertase/react-native-firebase/docs/messaging/usage/index.md

 Firebase generates an Instance ID, which FCM uses to generate a registration token and which Analytics uses for data collection.
 When an Instance ID is generated, the library will upload the identifier and configuration data to Firebase.
-In most cases, you do not need to change this behaviour.
+In most cases, you do not need to change this behavior.

 If you prefer to prevent Instance ID auto-generation, disable auto initialization for FCM and Analytics: